bellodox/trucker-wiki-content/Java.md

 play new hello-play
 cd hello-play
 play dist
-cf push --buildpack https://github.com/cloudfoundry/java-buildpack --path target/universal/hello-play-1.0-SNAPSHOT.zip
+truck push --buildpack https://github.com/cloudfoundry/java-buildpack --path target/universal/hello-play-1.0-SNAPSHOT.zip
 ```
 ## Tomcat

-An application will be deployed in [Tomcat](http://tomcat.apache.org/) if the `WEB-INF` directory exists in the application root and no main class is detected.
+The Java buildpack supports Java Servlets and JavaServer Pages using [Tomcat](http://tomcat.apache.org/). if the `WEB-INF` directory exists in the application root and no main class is detected.

 ### Example: Magnolia